 Fortunately, I had put the milk into my coat pocket.

 The deck of the disc was metal.
 It was as big as a playing field, or BIGGER.

 “We have come to your planet from a world very far away”, said the people in the disc.

 I call them people, but they were a bit green and rather globby and they looked very grumpy indeed.

 Gaiman had a very good reason to write this book.
 He felt dads needed their fair share of heroism and swashbuckling adventures in children’s books.
-Unfortunately, they play minor roles or are altogether missing in most.
+Unfortunately, they usually play minor roles or are altogether missing in most.
+This was a wrong he set out to right in Fortunately The Milk.
 He speaks from his vantage position as a dad.

 The illustrations by Skottie Young are incredible and fit the story to a T. Here are some to whet your appetite.